MunaZekia/PWA-Text-Editor/01-Class-Content/19-PWA/01-Activities/24-Stu_IndexedDB-CRUD/README.md

 Work with a partner to resolve the following issues:

 * As a user, I want to be able to delete a list item from a list when I click on the list item.
+// we need to add an event listener to the list item
+// by clicking on the list item, we need to remove it from the list
+// we need to remove the list item from the database
+// we need to update the database
+// we can start by going to the index.js file
+//export const deleteDb = async (id) => {
+  console.log('DELETE from the database', id);
+  const todosDb = await openDB('todos', 1);
+  const tx = todosDb.transaction('todos', 'readonly');
+  const store = tx.objectStore('todos');
+  const request = store.delete(id);
+  const result = await request;
+  console.log('result.value', result);
+  return result;
+};

 * As a user, I want to be able to edit a list item when I click the Edit button.